Curfew imposed in Rajasthan district after teen's murder | Law-Order

 - India

-A curfew was imposed and internet services suspended for 24 hours in Rajasthan’s Baran district following the brutal murder of a teenage boy, police said on Sunday.
+A curfew was imposed and internet services suspended for 24 hours in a the Baran Municipal Council in Rajasthan following the brutal murder of a teenage boy, police said on Sunday.

-Azad, a resident of Shramik Colony in Talab Para area, was allegedly killed on Saturday evening by Hemant Rathore and his accomplices over a one and half-year-old dispute.
+Azad, a resident of Shramik Colony in Talab Para area in Baran district, was allegedly killed on Saturday evening by a group of men over a one and half-year-old dispute, they said, adding the prime accused, Hemant Rathore and his two accomplices were arrested.

 “The brutal murder is the result of personal enmity and rivalry between two groups with no communal angle,” ASP Vijay Swarnkar said.

-The victim was shot twice and then attacked using iron rods outside Baran Grain Mandi gate, police said, adding the “panic-stricken” passers by remained mute spectators.
+The victim was shot twice by the prime accused outside Baran Grain Mandi gate, police said.
+Then, Rathore and his accomplices attacked him using iron rods while “panic-stricken” passers by remained mute spectators.

 A CCTV footage shows the accused thrashing Azad till his body goes lifeless, they said.